 With its goal of being the global leader in “system change” to achieve a sustainable climate.
 The organization has made ambitious greenhouse gas reductions and investments.
 The latest is the Climate Change Balloons High Alert, a four color balloon map.Which shows where carbon emissions are highest in the world.
 The Balloons High Alert was launched along with the latest report.
 Carbon Dioxide v.s Global Warming, by the Royal Society of Arts, which charts the progress we’ve made so far on tackling climate change.
 The Global Carbon Monitoring System was launched in 2021.

 The Flagship Centre for Climate change Research, based in London, developed the GCS.

 Global warming has been one of the most prominent environmental issues of the last century.
 It has been responsible for mass extinctions, the decimation of plant and animal life, and extreme weather events.
 Carbon dioxide is a major cause of greenhouse gas emissions.
-The Balloons High Alert provides a vivid depiction of the threat to our environment posed by carbon dioxide, its absorption capacity, and sinks.
-The latest reports by the Royal Society of Arts use data from the GCS to show where carbon dioxide is rising, how it is disappearing, and what can be done to reduce emissions.
+The Balloons High Alert provides a vivid depiction of the threat to our environment posed by carbon.
+Its absorption capacity, and sinks.
+The latest reports by the Royal Society of Arts use data from the GCS to show where carbon dioxide is rising.
+How it is disappearing, and what can be done to reduce emissions.